hogliux/bomutils/README.md

 Build Instructions
 ------------------
 1. Copy the appropriate makefile: 'cp Makefile.system Makefile' where 'system' must be replaced with either 'unix' (for linux and unix type systems) or 'win' for Windows
-2. Compile the code by executing: 'make'
+2. Compile the code by executing: 'make all'
 3. Tools are available in the 'build/bin' directory
 4. Install the tools by executing: 'sudo make install'